| | | | | |

 Porsche 911 GT3 R (992) Lap Records

 The fastest recorded laps for the Porsche 911 GT3 R (992) across all iRacing official sessions.
-Use them as a benchmark, not a target.
+Treat them as a reference point, not something to chase.
 If you are within 2-3 seconds of these times, your setup and driving are both in a good place.

 Circuit Fastest Lap Driver iRating